it-at-m/Praktikumsplaner/doc/src/documentation/architecture/adr/adr008-security-roles.md

 ### Todo

 - All backend rest controller methods need the `@PreAuthorized`-Annotation for role binding
+- All Frontend Components which should be secured, should have the custom v-security directive
 - Roles for personas have to be defined and implemented in the keycloak

 ## Consequences